 - 1. Registering for future semesters or classes - 2.
 Making changes to a current class schedule - 3.
 Checking into campus housing - 4.
-Picking up cap and gown and participating in commencement - 5.
-Receiving diploma
+Picking up a cap and gown and participating in commencement - 5.
+Conferring of degree and receiving a diploma

 In addition, the student's meal plan may be deactivated.